i-hate-reality/blog/content/09-preferred-pronouns.md

 are *trans* you are *forced* to ask them for their *preferred* ones.

 [^1]: i know that most people don't mean it that way.
-      at least not contiously anyway.
+      at least not consciously anyway.
       yet it does feel this way (at least for me)?

 to draw an analogy, you wouldn't ask anyone for their "*preferred* name".